dirtyhenry/tech-articles/_posts/2021-05-05-oauth-pkce-swift-secure-code-verifiers-and-code-challenges.md

 ```

 Wait: why did we use 32 octets to generate a string of 43 characters?
 Since our
-resulting string is using an alphabet of 64 letters, ie `2^6`, each character
+resulting string is using an alphabet of 64 letters[^4], ie `2^6`, each
-will code 6 bits.
-So since 32 octets are 256 bits, it requires 43 characters to
+character will code 6 bits.
+Since 32 octets are 256 bits, it requires 43[^3]
-be represented.
+characters to be represented.

 ## Creating the code challenge